nelson888/seq2seq-data-augmentation/README.md

 # Soft Contextual Data Augmentation

-This is my implementation/interpretation of the SCDA, explained in [this paper](https://arxiv.org/pdf/1905.10523.pdf).
+This is my implementation/interpretation of 4 (of the 5) ways to augment data explained in [this paper](https://arxiv.org/pdf/1905.10523.pdf).

-This method can be used to augment NLP dataset (text datasets), when you can't find a lot of real data.
+This method can be used to augment dataset for translation, summarization, and other text generation tasks, when you can't find a lot of real data.

 ## Augmentation Strategies